flippercloud/flipper/README.md

 ### 3. Individual Actor

 Turn feature on for individual thing.
 Think enable feature for someone to test or for a buddy.
-The only requirement for an individual actor is that it must respond to `id`.
+The only requirement for an individual actor is that it must respond to `flipper_id`.

 ```ruby
 flipper = Flipper.new(adapter)